Short Attention Span Theater: A Quick Look At Quibi's Launch Titles

 Dishmantled

-Two blindfolded chefs don bodysuits and get blasted in the face — seriously, there are cannons involved — with a mystery entree, which they must then taste, guess and recreate in 30 minutes, while Titus Burgess yells at them.
+Two blindfolded chefs don bodysuits and get blasted in the face — seriously, there are cannons involved — with a mystery entree, which they must then taste, guess and re-create in 30 minutes, while Tituss Burgess yells at them.
 It's just as dumb as it sounds, but it knows that, so it's ... a lot of fun?

 The Sauce